Pipeliner CRM Case Study Whole Harvest Foods

 Chris is very happy with Pipeliner CRM as a management tool.
 “It’s nice to be able to create profiles and look at each rep individually,” he relates.

 Chris is very happy with Pipeliner CRM as a management tool.
 “It’s nice to be able to create profiles and look at each rep individually,” he relates.
-“But any given day I keep it on the ‘all’ tab as far as the profiles go, because I can open it up and instantly I’ve got a snapshot color-coded by rep of everything that’s going on in the company, and they’re all there together.
+“But any given day I keep it on the ‘all’ tab as far as the profiles go, because I can open it up and instantly I’ve got a snapshot color-coded by the rep of everything that’s going on in the company, and they’re all there together.
 It’s an immediate pop in your face.

 You can see where opportunities have lagged too long in the same stage.
 You can see if all of a sudden my rep that’s color-coded blue has 3 or 4 new opportunities in there, and they jump out at you.
 So it’s nice to keep track of those things.”